The Team is made up of Permanent and incremental staff including:

 Front Desk /Admin Assistant

 Nicola dreamed of living by the sea, a move to Brightlingsea in 2015 realised that dream.
 She loves walking her dog 'Bob' along the sea front and enjoys all things 'Brightlingsea'.
 Nicola's background in retail, customer service and social media has ensured that the Harbour's social media pages are well managed.
 In the summer she qualified as an RYA level two powerboater and loves getting out meeting customers.

 Glenn maintains the assets in the harbour.
 A natural engineer growing up among engines and sails.
 He has sailed these Essex waters all his life and has strong affiliations with Brightlingsea Sailing Club and the Colne Yacht Club.
 A commercially endorsed RYA Yachtsman and power boat, with exceptional boat handling skills.
-He is no stranger to the race podium at the yacht club in his race challenging Notorious which is kept on a mooring in the harbour.
+He is no stranger to the race podium at the yacht club in his race challenging Fable which is kept on a mooring in the harbour.